Why Homeschooling An Only Child Is Awesome!

 I love this part of it, we are together 24/7, and we have such an amazing bond.
 Of course, we have some days that are slightly more fraught than others, it would be weird if we didn’t.
 But on the whole, we both enjoy this journey together, and we are extremely close.

-Everything we do is “quality time” whether it is learning together, or just talking together, he gets my undivided attention (well maybe not all the time, but MOST of the time.)
+Everything we do is “quality time” whether it is learning together, or just spending time together, he gets my undivided attention (well maybe not all the time, but MOST of the time.)

 This is another excellent advantage of homeschooling only one child.
 They get 100% of your time and attention.
 There are no interruptions, and you can teach to your child, not to everyone.